 To apply for doctoral studies at the MCMP and to propose your individual project to one of our authorized examiners please send your application to Office.Leitgeb@lrz.uni-muenchen.de if your interest lies in logic and philosophy of language.
 If you want to work on the field of philosophy of science, please send it to Office.Hartmann@lrz.uni-muenchen.de.
 Your application should include:

-- a cover letter that addresses, amongst others, one's academic background, research interests and the proposed starting date
+- a cover letter that addresses why you want to do your PhD at the MCMP, your academic background, your research interests and the proposed starting date

 - a CV